punkestu/simpleController-with-SDL2/README.md

 # simpleController-with-SDL2
-i create a simple controller using SDL2
+I create a simple controller using SDL2